CARV-ICS-FORTH/knot/README.md

 We use Kubernetes 1.15.x to develop, test, and run Karvdash.

+Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Argo](https://argoproj.github.io/argo/) (both [Argo Workflows](https://github.com/argoproj/argo) 2.10.1 and [Argo Events](https://github.com/argoproj/argo-events) 1.0.0), and other applications.
+The Zeppelin template uses a Karvdash-specific Docker image which adds `kubectl` 1.15.10, the `argo` utility (at the same version as the Argo service template), `karvdashctl` to manage Karvdash services from a notebook, as well as Spark 2.4.5 with Hadoop 2.7.
+If your requirements differ, you will need to create custom Docker images and service templates.

 ## Deployment

 To deploy Karvdash you need a running Kubernetes environment with the following features: